The epicentre of Australian cultural events

-Celebrating their 12th anniversary in 2021 is the annual Cairns Indigenous Art Fair (CIAF).
+Celebrating their 14th anniversary in 2023 is the annual Cairns Indigenous Art Fair (CIAF).
 In years past it has featured sell-out shows, a three-day turnout of 50,000+ and record art sales underpinning its role as an all-inclusive cultural gathering and ethical marketplace.
-2021 is a virtual event held from 10 to 14 November 2021 and will feature the annual fashion performance, comedy and more.
+2023 is the first year under new Artistic Director, Francoise Lane and has the theme “Weaving Our Future: Claiming Our Sovereignty”.

 Other indigenous cultural events to mark on your calendar include: